STRONG’S YACHT CENTER

 Why must so much sand be removed?

-To make the least visual impact on the landscape, our plans call for constructing the storage buildings like our region’s potato barns.
-They will be built into the sand, behind our existing waterfront buildings (see renderings below for reference).
+To make the least visual impact on the landscape, plans call for constructing the buildings like our region’s potato barns.
+They will be built into the sand, behind the existing waterfront buildings.
 Sand must be removed to prepare the building site for this method of construction, which allows the buildings to rise just 17’ higher than our existing waterfront buildings.
+See renderings below.

 What are plans for removing the sand?

-Our proposal calls for removing the sand in 30-yard loads, Monday to Friday, through the fall and winter months.
-We estimate approximately 40 trucks entering and exiting the property per day.
+The proposal calls for removing the sand in 30-yard loads, Monday to Friday from 7 AM to 5 PM, starting in December and lasting approx. 6 months.
+Approximately 40 trucks entering and exiting the property per day.

 Though not required by Town code, all trucks will be equipped with Tier 4 engines.
 The reduced emissions of Tier 4 engines in construction machinery meets EPA standards for highway trucks; they are the quietest and most environmentally engines currently available.
-Backup alarms used will be the White Noise version, which are the quietest available systems.
-Jake brakes –electronic braking systems producing loud noise when braking – will not be permitted.
+Backup alarms used will be the White Noise version.

 What about removing the sand by barge?

 Barging the sand out of the Inlet was our first choice; we wish it could be managed in this way!
-We investigated this option with four large barge contractors, including mapping out detailed soundings from the entrance of Mattituck Inlet to the building site.
+We investigated this option with four large barge contractors who mapped out detailed soundings from the entrance of Mattituck Inlet to the building site.
 Unfortunately, all four contractors concluded that the inlet was not wide or deep enough to barge out the sand.

 Are you making a profit by selling the sand?